 In February 2016, we reached an agreement with our customer that modified the scope of the AH-1Z contract and which, among other things, resolved outstanding claims associated with this program.
 We agreed to pay our customer \$4.0 million, all of which had been accrued at the end of 2015 and the customer agreed to pay us \$4.3 million.
-Both these matters were settled subsequent to the end of the second quarter.
-Given the current volume of firm orders, we estimate the contract to be a zero margin program, taking into consideration the \$1.9 million of G&A costs capitalized in inventory associated with this contract.
+Both of these transactions were completed during the third quarter.
+Given the current volume of firm orders, we estimate the contract to be a zero margin program, taking into consideration the \$1.6 million of G&A costs capitalized in inventory associated with this contract.
+As of September 30, 2016, our backlog for this program was \$50.9 million.